zerasul/mdbook_en/8backgrounds/backgrounds.md

 ## Images in Sega Mega Drive

-First of all, before going into more concepts, we are going to study how the images or graphics are managed in the Sega Mega Drive; through the VDP.
+First of all, before going into more advanced concepts, we are going to study how the images or graphics are managed in the Sega Mega Drive; through the VDP.

 Let's see the features of the graphics for Sega Mega Drive: